Hungary Country Summary

 Economy

-Hungary's investment climate is characterized by its strategic location in Europe and a corporate tax rate of 9%, which is attractive for foreign direct investment (FDI).
-However, there are growing concerns among foreign investors regarding the government's preferential treatment of domestic ownership, particularly in key sectors such as banking and telecommunications, which has led to a perception of an uneven playing field.
-Despite these challenges, the presence of approximately 1,700 U.S. companies in Hungary, primarily in the automotive and software sectors, indicates ongoing interest and investment from foreign entities.
+Hungary's investment climate is characterized by its strategic location in Europe and a corporate tax rate of 9%, which attracts foreign direct investment (FDI).
+However, concerns have arisen regarding the government's preferential treatment of domestic ownership over foreign investors, particularly in key sectors like banking and telecommunications.
+Despite these challenges, the presence of approximately 1,700 U.S. companies in Hungary, primarily in the automotive and software sectors, indicates a significant level of foreign investment.

 Buy Full Hungary Report